Testimony for National Commission on Military, National, and Public Service — END DRAFT REGISTRATION

 One issue at the heart of draft registration and military conscription is what is the proper role of women in warmaking and peacemaking.
 I am delighted to see that women serve as 5 of the 11 commissioners.
 Surely, it is women who should determine what is the proper role of women, in this case, concerning warmaking and peacemaking.
 In my lifelong work across a wide range of social justice movements, I have found women to be the most reliable and most inspiring leaders and laborers for social justice.
 I strongly suspect that women will take up the mantle of even greater war resistance if they become subject to military conscription.
 I take inspiration to serve as a war resister from Julia Ward Howe.
 She, most famously known as the composer of the Battle Hymn of The Republic, was the founder of Mother’s Day, originally a day of war resistance.
 She issued this Mother’s Day Proclamation in 1870:

 Arise, then, women of this day!
 Arise all women who have hearts, whether your baptism be of water or of tears!
 Say firmly: “We will not have questions decided by irrelevant agencies.
 Our husbands shall not come to us reeking of carnage for caresses and applause.
-Our sons shall not be taken from us to unlearn all that we have been able to teach them of charity, mercy, and .
+Our sons shall not be taken from us to unlearn all that we have been able to teach them of charity, mercy, and patience.
 We women of one country will be too tender to those of another country to allow our sons to be trained to injure theirs.”

 From the bosom of a devastated Earth a voice goes up with our own.
 It says “Disarm!
 Disarm!”
-The sword of is not the of justice.
+The sword of murder is not the balance of justice.
 Blood does not wipe out dishonor, nor violence indicate possession.

 As men have forsaken the plow and the anvil at the summons of war, let women now leave all that may be left of home for a great and earnest day of counsel.
 Let them meet first as women, to bewail and commemorate the dead.
 Let them solemnly take counsel with each other as to the means whereby the great human family can live in peace, each bearing after his time the sacred impress not of Caesar, but of God.